 - Damage to clothing and property

-Similarly if the Deceased was in coma before death there is no claim for pain and suffering.
-In the tragic case of Hicks (one of the Hillsborough Cases) the medical evidence brought to court was that both girls died of traumatic asphyxia in the crush and would have fallen unconscious within seconds and died within minutes.
+Similarly, if the deceased was in a coma before death, there is no claim for pain and suffering.
+In the tragic case of Hicks (one of the Hillsborough Cases), the medical evidence brought to court was that both girls died of traumatic asphyxia in the crush and would have fallen unconscious within seconds and died within minutes.
 The claim for compensation was rejected.

-It is with regret that the law governing fatal accident compensation claims do not tend to favour dependant claimants and are often harsh.
-The law that deals with fatal accident compensation, clearly gets in the way of justice in our respectful view.
+It is with regret that the law governing fatal accident compensation claims does not tend to favour dependent claimants and is often harsh.
+The law governing fatal accident compensation clearly gets in the way of justice, in our respectful view.